 Implementation Opportunities

-HDL’s strategies for promoting the Stockton Plateau Hydro Scheme have focused on implementation of the Ngakawau Restoration Project in response to the investment objectives of prospective investors.
+HDL’s strategies for promoting the Stockton Plateau Hydro Scheme have focused on the investment objectives of prospective investors.

 The opportunity for dedicated green power supply to a high energy industrial user may be the highest value holistic implementation strategy for the government, iwi, environment and the West Coast community.